 This post has two purposes.

 One is my desire to share with you the work of my awesome mother-friends.
 These women are amazing, they have supported me in different ways and inspired me in others.
 They are true to themselves and rise above the pressure to conform.
 They call bullshit as they see it and celebrate Awesome un-competitively.
 We can all be awesome, it is good to point out how awesome your friends are in an overly critical world.
+Add your awesome into the comments.

 The other is to address an article by renowned feminist, and newish mother, Clementine Ford.